 People who work in the Clean Air Zone

-If you work within the Clean Air Zone, but live outside of it and meet the criteria for a worker temporary exemption permit, you may also be eligible for a financial incentive to scrap a car that does meet the emission standards for the Clean Air Zone.
+If you work within the Clean Air Zone, but live outside of it and meet the criteria for a worker temporary exemption permit, you may also be eligible for a financial incentive to scrap a car that does not meet the emission standards for the Clean Air Zone.
 Alternatively, you could receive a grant towards a travel credit to redeem on public transport with Transport for West Midlands.

 If you meet all four of the following criteria you could receive a financial incentive towards the purchase of a vehicle that does meet the emission standards for the Clean Air Zone or a mobility credit for use on public transport:

 - You are the registered owner/ keeper of a vehicle that does not meet the emission standards for the Clean Air Zone so would be subject to the daily charge